7 Critical Errors to Avoid When Selling Your Business in California

 Consider market conditions and industry consolidation trends as well.
 A favorable exit often depends not just on your business’s performance, but on external buyer demand.
 Begin preparing well in advance of your listing plan, so you can time the market rather than react to it.

-Can I handle the sale myself if I have basic knowledge?
+Can I handle the sale myself if I have basic knowledge of the product?

 Rather than attempting to oversee every aspect yourself, build a team with defined roles, such as an M&A attorney, a transaction-savvy CPA, and an advisor who understands how to position your company to strategic and financial buyers.
 This allows you to stay focused on running the business while protecting value through each stage of the process.